Page updated 18 January 2020

 - Gaining insights by attending committee meetings (by prior arrangement)

 We have a total of 20 branch ambassadors actively supporting us throughout each branch year.
 Ambassador roles are held until the end of the branch year (30 June).
-Ambassadors are invited to reapply each year to confirm their wish to remain as an Ambassador.
+We invite Ambassadors to reapply each year to confirm their wish to remain as an Ambassador.

 If you are interested in becoming one of our valued branch ambassadors, please email us to request an application form.
 Our Vice-Chair Samantha will review your application and advise you of any vacancies we may have, or add you to our waiting list.